Ladies and gents, hold onto your bootstraps, this chili is one for the record books.

 - 1 Large pot,such as a Dutch oven

 - ¼ cup chili powder

 - 2 tsp olive oil

 - 3 lbs boneless beef steak such as ribeye or sirloin, cut into bite-size pieces

 - 3 cups beef stock

-- Combine first 9 ingredients in a bowl; divide into thirds.
+- Combine the first 9 ingredients in a bowl; divide into thirds.

-- Heat oil in large pot (Dutch oven works well) over medium heat.
+- Heat oil in a large pot (Dutch oven works well) over medium heat.

 - Season meat with salt and pepper all over.

 - Cook meat in hot oil until browned all over.
 Drain.
-Add meat back to pot.
+Add meat back to the pot.